 - The scheme gives more independence to disabled people, giving them more freedom and allowing them to make their decisions without leaning on their families.

 - They will also learn new skills by participating in various learning programmes, making them either job-ready or academically efficient, giving more opportunities for them to pursue subjects that pique their interest.

-- The scheme also brings disabled members together to volunteer for charities and events in the community and build a lot of self-worth and self-respect by giving back to people who need help.
+- The scheme also brings net worth disabled members together to volunteer for charities and events in the community and build a lot of self-worth and self-respect by giving back to people who need help.

 All-in-all, the NDIS is fundamental in improving the quality of life for disabled Australians by helping them learn new skills and getting them acquainted with like-minded individuals, showering them with opportunities that were otherwise nonexistent for such people.

 The NDIS also helps connect people with disabilities to essential services in the community.
 Libraries, clinics, support groups as well as educational services and government support are all under the umbrella of the NDIS and get people to all the services and needs that they require.

 - Participants who want to access the services of the NDIS must be aged between 7 and 65.
 This includes children below 18 getting help with their schooling and learning and people of legal working age getting the required help in finding a job or the appropriate accommodation.

 - Applicants must prove that they are citizens of Australia with the help of valid government-issued documents.
 Permanent visa holders and visa holders in the protected category can apply for the scheme.